 - Spiritual Formation for the Practice of Ministry: Includes peer-led covenant discipleship (CD) groups that meet weekly throughout the year to focus on basic disciplines of the Christian life.
-MM-101 -102 3 credit hours - Practice in Ministry and Mission (PMM) Placement: One or two years of practical experience in an approved teaching congregation or other setting, working with Learning

-Partners to develop goals, reflect together theologically, and engage in evaluation.
+MM-101 -102 3 credit hours - Practice in Ministry and Mission (PMM) Placement: One academic term-fall and spring-or two full-time summer terms of practical experience in an approved teaching congregation or nonprofit, working with Learning Partners to develop goals, reflect together theologically and on leadership, and engage in evaluation.
 Colloquies led by Seminary faculty and pastoral co-leaders provide opportunities for further reflection and evaluation.
 Various courses.
 4 credit hours